wuciawe/wuciawe.github.io/_posts/2017-02-13-notes-on-concurrency-in-jvm.md

 #### ThreadLocal variable

+If data is only accessed from a single thread, no synchronization is needed, which is called `thread confinement`, one of the simplest ways to achieve thread safety.
+Swing and pooled JDBC use this technique.
+For example in pooled JDBC, the JDBC specification does not require that `Connection` be thread-safe.
+The pool will not dispense the same connection to another thread until it ihas been returned, this pattern of connection management implicitly confines the `Connection` to that thread for the duration of the request.

+- `ad-hoc thread confinement` describes when the responsibility for maintaining thread confinement falls entirely on the implementation.
+- `stack confinement` is a special case of thread confinement in which an object can only be reached through local variables.
+Local variables are intrinsically confined to the executing thread.
+They exist on the executing thread's stack, which is not accessible to other threads.
+- `ThreadLocal` is a more formal means of maintaining thread confinement, which allows you to associate a per-thread value with a value-holding object.

   Each `ThreadLocal` instance describes a thread-local variable, which is a variable that provides a separate storage slot to each thread that accesses the variable.
 Each thread sees only its value and is unaware of other threads having their own values in this variable.

   `InheritableThreadLocal` is a subclass of `ThreadLocal`, which provides the capability of controlling the initialization of the ThreadLocal variable in child thread from parent thread.

 ### Timer